fab2s/NodalFlow/README.md

 Each Node may issue interruptions that will act similarly to `continue` and `break` as if the whole branch was a single loop.
 This means that `continue` will only skip current action in chain and the flow will continue with the first upstream traversable next value (if any), while `break` will terminate the whole workflow.

 Each nodes is filled with it's carrier flow when it is attached to it.
-Extending the provided `NodeAbtract` you can do :
+Extending the provided `NodeAbstract` you can do :
 ```php
 // skip this very action
 $this->carrier->continueFlow();